georgius/ProjectHospital/ModAdvancedGameChanges/README.md

 ## Non-linear skill leveling
 The non-linear skill leveling is similar to non-linear employee level.
 It is controlled by main tweakable `AGC_TWEAKABLE_SKILL_LEVELS` and several other tweakables.

+# Development
+The **Advanced game changes** mod is developed in Visual Studio 2026 Community, the project needs *.NET Framework 3.5* to be installed.
+The .NET Framework 3.5 can be added in *Control Pannel* / *Programs and Features* / *Turn Windows features on or off*.
+When installing Visual Studio 2026 Community, add *NET Framework 3.5 development tools* component.